2447328758/socketResponseHttpRequest/README.md

 first time to post online in English.***

 ## com.FileTransfer
-FileTransfer is an experiment for my test to create a tool to transport files throw LAN with Http protocol.It shows how http works.
+FileTransfer is an experiment for my trial to create a tool to transport files throw LAN with Http protocol.It shows how http works.
 - Request
   The format of request is as follows: